 Bryn Mawr.
 PA 19010-2899

-Once your payment is received and processed, a receipt will be e-mailed to you and the hold on your transcripts will be removed.
+Once your payment is received and processed, a receipt will be e-mailed to you.

 The library charges the following fines for overdue library items*: